Arnav-Meshram25/From-Destruction-to-Development-A-Product-Manager-s-Perspective-/strategy.md

 Japanese architects and urban designers begin reimagining Hiroshima’s layout

-This planning phase is treated as a chance to correct pre-war flaws and design a modern city
+Treat planning as a chance to correct pre-war flaws and design a modern city

-New blueprints to include safety zones, wider streets, and decentralized hospitals
+Include safety zones, wider streets, and decentralized hospitals in new blueprints

 🏗️ Phase 2: Stabilization & Civic Recovery (6–24 Months)
-Once people are safe and immediate threats are neutralized, Hiroshima must start functioning again — as a living, breathing city.
+Once people are safe and immediate threats are neutralized, Hiroshima must begin functioning again — as a living, breathing city.

 🔹 Key Objectives:
 Restore basic institutions of daily life